ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 Note that exceptions do not appear in function types.

-Exceptions are caught using the `try … with …` construction
+Exceptions are caught using the `try … with …` construction:
 ```ocaml
 # try id_42 0 with Failure _ -> 0;;
 - : int = 0